MSC Malaysia: Purpose

 The Multimedia Super Corridor is a government-designated zone in designed to leapfrog Malaysia into the information and knowledge age.
 It aims to attract companies with temporary tax breaks and facilities such as high-speed Internet access and proximity to the Kuala Lumpur International Airport.

 MSC Malaysia covers an area of approximately 15 km × 50 km (that is, 750 km2) stretching from the Petronas Towers to the Kuala Lumpur International Airport, and including the towns of Putrajaya and Cyberjaya.

-It was announced by former Prime Minister Datuk Seri Dr Mahathir at the Multimedia Asia Conference on 1 August 1996.
+It was announced by former Prime Minister Mahathir Mohamad at the Multimedia Asia Conference on 1 August 1996.
 Mahathir's visit to the United States of America in January 1997 to promote the MSC to companies succeeded in attracting the interest of many large information technology companies.
 During the visit, an international advisory panel comprising 30 information technology experts were formed to exchange ideas toward the success of the MSC.

 The Multimedia Development Corporation (MDeC, formerly MDC) was created to oversee development of the MSC.
 It was later renamed to Malaysia Digital Economy Corporation (MDEC).